Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 Dgosling and DestroyedClone for helping me with the Stone Wisps

 ## Changelog
+### '1.4.8' I havent Learnt my lesson yet.
+- Fixed wrong mod version being shipped with the dll, no longer should cause a 100% spawn rate on assasins.

 ### '1.4.7' I'm running out of ideas for these titles
 - Added the following Variants